 I’ve been inside plenty of branches across the country and my experience of the brand in each was far from standard.
 Such impacts on the overall brand quality.
 The question in the mind of the customer is, what makes this or that branch stand out from the rest? if there are branches that meet the McDonalds standards, how come it’s not happening in all?

 US President Trump’s solo press conference was probably the most refreshing I’ve watched.
 Michelle Obama had her “when they go low, we go high” moment.
 I believe President Trump, channeling his savvy businessman persona, had his.
 I’ve not laughed so much in a long time!
-I believe this has cured my February maladies!
+I believe this has … Continue reading The press conference of a lifetime

 The funny scene in My Girl wherein Gong Chan (Lee Dong Wook) and his business partners are eating while Yoo Rin (Lee Da Hae), her stomach grumbling with hunger, was still focused on translating the conversation at table because her employer Gong Chan had not permitted her to eat along with them reminds me of a similar experience.
 Real time translation looks easy peasy but it’s actually not.
 If it does seem a breeze, you’re seeing the result of skills honed by years of experience.

 At the time, I translated for a team of researchers from abroad who did a study among Filipino youth.
 The primary methodology was focus group discussions with groups of eight to ten young men and women not necessarily high school or college graduates who understandably prefer to use Tagalog.
 There were also a few intervewees from agencies who preferred to speak in the vernacular.
 Hence the need to translate responses in Tagalog to English and back.

 The first FGD was a test, to give us a feel of how we sync with one another ie. myself and the researchers.
 Although we had been communicating through email about the work ahead, we only met for the first time in person on the day we started with the first FGD.